vmueller13/Trip-Research-Using-SQLAlchemy/README.md

 <ins>Process and Technologies</ins>

 This application is designed to use the SQLAlchemy `create_engine()` function to connect to my SQLite database, use the `automap_base()` function to reflect my tables into classes and save the references to the classes `station` and `measurement`.
 By linking Python to a SQLAlchemy session, I was able to perform a precipitation analysis, a station analysis and design a climate app.
-The two analyses were failry straightforward using the `session.query` format to gather the information about the most active station fromt he past year.
+The two analyses were fairly straightforward using the `session.query` format to gather the information about the most active station from the past year.
 This information was plotted as shown below:

 ![Precipitation Analysis](SurfsUp/Images/pcrp_plot.png)